gridstatus/gridstatus/README.md

 ## Examples

 Here is a list of our current example notebooks.
-If you have any requests, please post an issue and we'd be happy to publish an example
+If you have any requests, please post an issue and we'd be happy to publish more!

 - [PJM LMP Data](https://github.com/kmax12/isodata/blob/main/Examples/PJM%20LMP%20Data.ipynb)